GIN963/pinguX/README.md

 **pinGuX** is a security audit script for Linux systems.
 It performs deep checks on system configuration, firewall rules, listening ports, users and permissions, and more — all in a clean, modular structure.

-Whether you're securing a production server or learning Linux hardening, PinguX helps you spot misconfigurations before attackers do.
+Whether you're securing a production server or learning Linux hardening, pinGuX helps you spot misconfigurations before attackers do.

 ---